 The Department of Law and Legal Studies at Carleton offers a choice of undergraduate programs.

 The Bachelor of Arts (General) requires 15.0 credits, normally completed after three years of study.

-The four-year Bachelor of Arts (Honours) program provides a more rigorous and extensive study of law, and requires 20.0 credits for completion.
+The Bachelor of Arts (Honours) program provides a more rigorous and extensive study of law, and requires 20.0 credits for completion.
 You can combine Law with another discipline, including our interdisciplinary program in Human Rights, for a combined Bachelor of Arts (Honours) degree.

 Students in the Bachelor of Arts (General), Bachelor of Arts (Honours) or Bachelor of Arts (Combined Honours) may earn the notation Mention : Français on their diploma by completing part of their program in French.